ETS-vis-interactive/SlicerPRISMRendering/docs/source/developers.md

 Multiple tags can be used for one shader and they should all be specified in the ```setupShader()``` method.

-All of the uniforms variables of the shader must be specified after the class declaration.
+The uniforms variables of the shader are defined as Python dictionnary and must be specified after the class declaration.
 There are 7 types of variables that can be added to the shader and they must respect this format, where \<name\> is the name used in the shader and \<display name\> is the name displayed in the UI :

 #### Float